ankit-rathi/Quantvesting_v1/stocks/AXISBANK.md

-# Analysis and Rating of NSE: AXISBANK
+# Analysis and Rating of NSE: AXISBANK  (Axis Bank Ltd)
 ## Business Model (Simplified)
 Axis Bank is one of India’s leading private sector banks, offering a comprehensive suite of financial products and services to retail, SME, and corporate clients.